ctu-mrs/vns-prm-pop/README.md

 After compilation, the VNS-PRM can be run using **vns\_prm\_pop** program.
 The default configuration of programs is stored in **vns_prm_pop.cfg** file.
 The most important configuration parameters are:
-- _problem_ - specifies location of sop dataset instance file
+- _problem_ - specifies location of pop dataset instance file
 - _gui_ - switch between "cairo" gui, "none" gui and "cairo-nowin" with background creation of gui images (note that using gui significantly influences performance due to drawing of all prm samples, you can use show_solution.py in visualization to show results).
 In 3d instances, the gui shows 2d projection of the problem.
 - _nowait_ - switch whether to close gui window after finish of the solver "true" , or not "false"
 - _planning-state_ - switch between "2d", "dubins2d" or "3d" planning states